Former U.S. Senator from Alabama | Former U.S. Attorney General under President Trump

-President Trump may have fired Jeff Sessions as his attorney general in 2018, but these two giants of the Republican Party remain inextricably linked in 2020 as Trump runs for reelection and Sessions runs to get back his U.S. Senate seat from Alabama.
+President Trump may have fired Jeff Sessions as his attorney general in 2018, but these two giants of the Republican Party remain inextricably linked.

 The firing of Sessions as United States attorney general resulted from his disagreement with Trump on the role that Sessions should have played in the Russia investigation.
 Sessions recused himself because of his involvement in Trump’s 2016 campaign, while the president believes his AG should have prevented the appointment of a special prosecutor.